Putin calls on Ukraine rebels to put off secession vote

 "We call on the representatives of southeastern Ukraine, the supporters of the federalisation of the country, to postpone the referendum planned for May 11," Putin said.

-He said this would create conditions for dialogue between the Ukrainian authorities in Kiev and the separatists.
+He said this would create conditions for dialogue between the Ukrainian authorities in Kiev and the separatists, some of whom want greater autonomy while others demand secession.

 "We're always being told that our forces on the Ukrainian border are a concern.
 We have withdrawn them.
 Today they are not on the Ukrainian border, they are in places where they conduct their regular tasks on training grounds," Putin said.